ckuelker/quick-guide-en-us/DevOps/Daemons/nginx.md

 ## Multiple Domains With One Server Directive

-The section title could also be called 'How to serve multiple virtual domains with [Certbot] and [Nginx]'.
-Usually it is very easy to serve virtual domains with **nginx**.
-Either add a file with a 'server' block or add a new 'server' block to the file `/etc/nginx/sites-available/default`.
-However in the case a part of this file (default) is managed by [Certbot] it is easier to manage all domains with a single 'server' block, as other parts are managed by [Certbot].
-This is how a default configuration looks like.
-Comments are removed, indentation changed from tab to two spaces and `$host` names (domains, like `example.com`) have been replaced by all caps: `D1` and `D2`.
+The section title could also be "How to serve multiple virtual domains with [Certbot] and [Nginx]".
+Usually it is very easy to serve virtual domains with nginx.
+Either add a file with a "server" block or add a new "server" block to the `/etc/nginx/sites-available/default` file.
+However, in case a part of this file (default) is managed by Certbot, it is easier to manage all domains with a single 'server' block, as other parts are managed by Certbot.
+This is what a default configuration looks like.
+Comments are removed, indentation is changed from tab to two spaces and `$host` names (domains like `example.com`) are replaced by all caps: `D1` and `D2`.

 ```nginx
 server {